-Bread waste, instead of being thrown into the bins, can be given a second life as they eliminate the firing process, hence eliminating CO2 emissions.
+they eliminate the firing process, hence eliminating CO2 emissions.
 The bacteria Sporosarcina pasteurii is used to grow a durable cement.
 Sand is packed into rectangular moulds and bacteria are added, which wrap themselves around the grains of sand.
 Calcium carbonate crystals begin to form around the grains while an irrigation system feeds nutrient-rich water.
 The crystals grow larger and after 3-5 days these products are ready for use.
-Process was inspired by corals, which groall kind of formations and can withstand water and erosion.
+Process was inspired by corals, which grow in all kind of formations and can withstand water and erosion.